 When we attempted to paraphrase the original paragraph, we had to read it several times to really understand it.
 Then we tried to explain the ideas the way that we understood them.
 The ideas are still there, but we’ve written them in a way that is unique to our own style of explanation and writing.

-The first step to paraphrasing is really being able to understand what you're reading.
+The first step to avoiding plagiarism and paraphrasing properly is really being able to understand what you're reading.
 If you don’t fully understand what you are reading, you won’t be able to explain it in your own words.
 Take your time to process what you are reading.
 And keep practicing with paraphrasing.
 The more you do it, the better you will become.

 For additional examples and additional tips to help guide you as you paraphrase, check out the Writing Center’s page on Quoting, Paraphrasing, and Summarizing.